RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetBehaviorGroupsAffectedByRemovalOfEndpointParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Lists the behavior groups that are affected by the removal of an endpoint.
+Use this endpoint to understand how removing an endpoint affects existing behavior groups.

 **`Summary`**

-Retrieve the behavior groups affected by the removal of an endpoint.
+List the behavior groups affected by the removal of an endpoint

 **`Throws`**